baichen318/arch-explorer/artifacts/README.md

 The artifact contains ArchExplorer’s code and its setup & running descriptions.
 We provide instructions and click-to-run scripts for reproducing the main results in the paper.
-Specifically, we reproduce results of Figure 2, Figure 3, Figure.
+Specifically, we reproduce the results of Figure 2, Figure 3, Figure.
 12, Figure 13, Figure 14, and Figure.
 15.

 ## Hardware dependencies